Anti-Catholicism in literature and media

 The Catholic Church has been criticised in fiction, such as literature, film and television.
 Polemics have also been written on the Church and its practices.
-Some examples are the anti-Catholic stereotypes that filled Gothic fiction of Anglican England, the films of Luis Buñuel who took issue with the Church in Spain, the humor of some US television pundits like Rosie O'Donnell, and the rhetoric of some fundamentalist preachers.
+Some examples are the anti-Catholic stereotypes that filled the Gothic fiction of Anglican England, the films of Luis Buñuel, who took issue with the Church in Spain, the humor of some US television pundits like Rosie O'Donnell, and the rhetoric of some fundamentalist preachers.